wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response_agent.rst

 		<active-response>
 		</active-response>

-.. note:: It is also necessary to include active-response configuration in the manager side, check :ref:`here <reference_ossec_active_response_manager>`.
+.. note:: It is also necessary to include active-response configuration on the manager side, check :ref:`here <reference_ossec_active_response_manager>`.

 Options
 -------